Operation Kamala: Madhya Pradesh

 The crisis started when long loyalist Congress politician Jyotiraditya Scindia suddenly went to Delhi and resigned from Congress and joined BJP.
 This led to many supporters of him resigning from Congress as well.

 Hardeep Singh Dang resigned from the assembly membership and consequently from Indian National Congress, citing in a letter, 'ignorance from his party' and then joined BJP on March 21, 2020, along with 21 others.
 Ultimately, this exodus led to the fall of the Kamal Nath government.

-Maharashtra

-Maharashtra political crisis 2022 refers to the fall of Maha Vikas Aghadi (MVA) government in Maharashtra after rebel MLAs withdrew the support.
-The rebel MLAs first moved to Surat, Gujarat, a BJP-ruled state, where they were hosted by BJP's C. R. Patil, and later flown to another BJP-ruled state, Assam, where they were welcomed by BJP MLA Sushanta Borgohain and chief minister Himanta Biswa Sarma, who was waiting for them in a five-star hotel, and the MLAs were also given heavy police security.
-After the resignation of Uddhav Thackeray, the MVA government fell and Eknath Shinde became chief minister and BJP's Devendra Fadnavis became Deputy CM.